azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 ### Task 12: Provision Cognitive Services

 To provision access to the Text Analytics API (which provides sentiment analysis features), you will need to provision a Cognitive Services account.
+Based on a phrase, you can tell if a hotel guest is happy or upset.

 1. From the [Azure portal](https://portal.azure.com) left menu, select **+Create a resource**, then search for `Text Analytics`